|

 Azodyl is a

 type of probiotic specially developed to help with renal toxins.
-Virtually
+Most

-everybody I've heard of who uses it thinks it helps their cat feel better,
+people I've heard from who uses it thinks it helps their cat feel better,

 If you can